Lingxi-HUANG/R_Notes/Notes/Regression/READ.md

                janitor, # Cleaning column names
                scales, # Transform axis scales
                ggplot2,
-               mlbench) # MLBench is a framework for distributed machine learning
+               mlbench) # MLBench is a framework for distributed machine learning.
+A collection of artificial and real-world machine learning benchmark problems.
 ```